 The Mustang’s long-hood, short-deck proportions topped by a variation of the now-classic Ford coupe roof redefined the American car stylistically more than just about anything else since WWII.
-It harked back to the classics of the pre-war era, the collective memory of which was still very much alive, if suppressed by the giant finned wonders of the late 50s.
+It harked back to the classics of the pre-war era, the collective memory of which was still very much alive, if suppressed temporarily by the giant finned wonders of the late 50s.
 And it still lived on in the sports cars of the time.
 Those proportions were deeply ingrained (if not consciously) into the American psyche, and the Mustang awoke them in a gusher of emotion and dollars.

 Although the Mustang had a lasting impact, the pony car/sporty-coupe market quickly settled down to a fairly modest-sized niche, and folks (and Lido) soon hankered for something a bit bigger and age-appropriate.

 In the 1968 Lincoln Continental Mark III, Lee found his true love, or automotive alter-ego, and would spend the rest of his career building variations of it until he was unceremoniously dragged out of Chrysler’s executive suite.
 The Mark super-sized the Mustang’s proportions, and crowned it with what would become the signature “Ford Face”, until Ford fell on it and nearly bankrupted itself.

 It encompassed a prominent faux-classical grill, with dual headlights on each side (hidden, preferably), and bladed fenders that protruded to various degrees.
 This face would soon adorn just about every Ford, Mercury and Lincoln, short of the smallest economy and sporty cars.